Delaunay/Delaunay.github.io/_posts/2015-04-19-Dynamic_Object.md

         PLUGIN_EXPORT virtual SpecialObject& function() = 0;
     }

-    If you are interested why you should read more about name mangling
+    If you are interested in why you should read more about name mangling

 # Compiler

-You should make sure the plugin and the core application have been compiled with the same compiler.
+You should make sure that the plugin and the core application have been compiled with the same compiler.

 # [Source code][1]

-# Change log
+### Change log

-### 26 jun 2016
+#### 26 jun 2016
 * Replaced `DynamicObject` by `DynamicShared`
 * Added `DynamicUnique`
 * `DynanicShared` now uses `std::shared_ptr` with a custom deleter instead of my own reference counting pointer